Best FSCA Regulated Forex Brokers in South Africa 2026

 Established in 2018, the Financial Sector Conduct Authority (FSCA) replaced the former Financial Services Board (FSB) as South Africa’s primary financial regulator.
 The FSCA is widely recognised for its strict supervisory standards, focus on transparency, and efforts to uphold fair market practices across the country’s financial industry.

-After an extensive review of numerous firms, our FX Trust Score team identified the Top 5 FSCA Regulated Forex Brokers for 2025.
+After an extensive review of numerous firms, our FX Trust Score team identified the Top 5 FSCA Regulated Forex Brokers.
 Each broker was evaluated for its regulatory compliance, trading conditions, customer support and overall reputation among South African traders.

 Overview of FSCA Regulated Forex Brokers